 Does the grass need watering?
 Mowing?
 Raking?
 Then water, mow, or rake.
 If you've got a pet, clean up after them in the yard.
 Probably won't show up in the picture, but I've got to traipse around out there, too.
 If your hedges look really uneven, consider hiring a landscaper or trimming them yourself.
-If you've got a security sign outside, move it.
-(Everyone loves having security, no one wants to need to have security.)
+If you've got a security sign outside, I'll move that and replace it.